eosnetworkfoundation/eos-system-contracts/docs/04_guides/04_how-to-vote.md

 ## Before you begin

-* Install the current supported version of dune
+* Install the current supported version of cleos

 * Ensure the reference system contracts from `eos-system-contracts` repository is deployed and used to manage system resources